youyanggu/covid19_projections/about.md

 Our SEIR model is [open source](https://github.com/youyanggu/yyg-seir-simulator).
 Our projections are uploaded daily [onto GitHub](https://github.com/youyanggu/covid19_projections/tree/master/projections).

 The goal of this project is to showcase the strengths of artificial intelligence to tackle one of the world's most difficult problems: predict the track of a pandemic.
 Here, we use a pure data-driven approach by letting the machine do the learning.
 We are currently making projections for: the United States, all 50 US states (plus DC, PR, VI, GU, MP) and 70 countries (including all 27 EU countries).
 Combined, these 71 countries account for >95% of all global COVID-19 deaths.
-See a map below for a visualization of countries we have projections for.
+See map below for a visualization of countries we have projections for.
+You can also directly access our [US](/#view-projections) and [global](/#global-projections) projections.

 ![World Map](/assets/images/world_map.png)